lbzui/vue/README.md

 > Material Components for Vue.js

-@lbzui/vue is available in a [public beta](https://github.com/lbzui/vue/projects/1) now, but you can read in more depth on [component library](https://github.com/orgs/lbzui/projects/1) and [documentation website](https://lbzui-vue.lanbizhong.com/) to develop.
+@lbzui/vue is now available in [BETA](https://github.com/lbzui/vue/projects/1), but you can read in more depth on [component library](https://github.com/orgs/lbzui/projects/1) and [documentation website](https://lbzui-vue.lanbizhong.com/) to develop.

 If you have any questions, ideas or you want to discuss with it, [create an issue](https://github.com/lbzui/vue/issues/new) or email to lbz_ui@163.com.